-Transfer Trip Equipment
+4.8 Transfer Trip Equipment

-Transfer trip equipment for RAS applications should meet the same hardware design and reliability standards as for other communication-aided Protection equipment applications.
-Commonly used types of transfer trip equipment include frequency shift key (FSK) audio tone, frequency shift (FS) carrier, relay-to-relay digital, etc. Operating time must be compatible with the requirements for the specific RAS.
+Transfer trip equipment for RAS applications should meet the same hardware design and reliability standards as for other communication-aided Protective Relaying applications.
+Commonly used types of transfer trip equipment include frequency shift key (FSK) audio tone, frequency shift (FS) carrier, peer-to-peer digital, etc. Operating time must be compatible with the requirements for the specific RAS.
 Security against false trips is often accomplished by the same methods as used in direct transfer tripping applications, e.g. guard and trip frequencies shift in opposite directions for FSK systems.
-Additional criteria can be found in reference 12.
+Additional criteria can be found in the references.

-Test Switches
+4.9 Test Switches